-The outline gives an overview of the main points of your thesis.
+An outline gives an overview of the main parts of your thesis.
 It clarifies the structure of your thesis and helps you find the correct focus for your work.
 The outline can also be used in supervision sessions, especially in the beginning.
 You might find that you need to restructure your thesis.
 Working on your outline can then be a good way of making sense of the necessary changes.
 A good outline shows how the different parts relate to each other, and is a useful guide for the reader.

 It often makes sense to put the outline at the end of the introduction, but this rule is not set in stone.
 Use discretion: What is most helpful for the reader?
 The information should come at the right point – not too early and not too late.

 The theory used in an empirical study is meant to shed light on the data in a scholarly or scientific manner.
 It should give insights not achievable by ordinary, everyday reflections.
 The main purpose of using theory is to analyse and interpret your data.
 Therefore, you should not present theoretical perspectives that are not being put to use.
-Doing so will create false expectations, and suggests that your work is incomplete.
+Doing so will create false expectations, and would suggest that your work is incomplete.

 Not all theses have a separate theory section.
-In the IMRaD format the theory section is included in the introduction, and the second chapter covers the methods used.
+In the IMRaD format, the theory section is included in the introduction, and the second chapter covers the methods used.

 What kind of theory should you choose?
-Since the theory is the foundation for your data analysis it can be useful to select a theory that lets you distinguish between, and categorise different phenomena.
+Since the theory is the foundation for your data analysis, it can be useful to select a theory that lets you distinguish between, and categorise different phenomena.
 Other theories let you develop the various nuances of a phenomenon.
-In other words, you have a choice of either reducing the complexity of your data or expanding upon something that initially looks simple.
+In other words, you have a choice of either reducing the complexity of your data, or expanding upon something that initially looks simple.

-Importantly, the methods chapter should not iterate the contents of methodology handbooks.
+Importantly, the methods chapter should not reiterate the contents of methodology handbooks.
 For example, if you have carried out interviews, you do not need to list all the different types of research interview.
 You also do not need to describe the differences between quantitative and qualitative methods, or list all different kinds of validity and reliability.